 “Our pre-planning helps our communities,” Merritt said.
 “Our readiness reduces the need for regional, state and federal support, leaving those agencies more able to concentrate on the communities we serve.”

 During the storm

-Both hospitals make sure its staff is safe, whether that means they’ve relocated inland or have prepared to stay and help the community.
+Both hospitals make sure team members are safe, whether that means they’ve relocated inland or have prepared to stay and help the community.

 In New Hanover County, the county government sets up a care coordination unit that allows special-needs residents to stay at NHRMC because they may need more specialized care than they could receive at a shelter.